 Personal injury solicitors understand the distress you would have gone through after your negligent brow lift procedure and will handle your claim with the utmost discretion and compassion.

-When you call to speak with a personal injury solicitor, most will offer you a complementary, obligation-free consultation.
+When you call to speak with a personal injury solicitor, most will offer you a complimentary, obligation-free consultation.
 This is the perfect opportunity for you to explain what happened and get expert legal advice as to what to do next.

 The personal injury solicitor will ask a number of questions regarding the brow lift procedure and try to determine whether you should try to claim compensation.
 If, after hearing the details and examining any evidence you may have such as photographic evidence, the personal injury solicitor finds that there is no strong evidence pointing to negligence, they may advise you against pursuing any brow lift compensation claim.
 However, if the solicitor confirms that you have a strong case of negligence, they will likely advise you to start a claim for compensation.